MCFlowMace/P8pyWrapper/README.md

 ## Usage example

-To load all data from a Phase III Katydid ROOT file you can do the following:
+To load all data from a Phase III Katydid ROOT file as numpy arrays you can do the following:

 ```python
 from p8pywrapper.files import KatydidP3File